 There are also many chronically ill people who have expressed feeling more relief of certain medical symptoms (i.e., chronic pain) when they learn more ways to relieve anxiety, improve their mood and deal with other life issues that come up.

 You can experience this, too.
 Also, speaking with a Chronic Illness Therapist about your feelings relating to your health symptoms can allow you to move forward with purpose and skills to manage your mental health.

 Next Steps for Chronic Illness Management

-I help individuals and families who are living with chronic illnesses and the emotional toll that it can bring.
+I help teens, adults and families who are living with chronic illnesses and the emotional toll that it can bring.
 Therapy is a powerful tool that can help you continue talking about your chronic illness in a safe space.
-Although your journey with a chronic illness can be hard, therapy can make it more bearable because you get to practice having those conversations during the therapy session, giving you more confidence and improving your mental health.
+Although your journey with a chronic illness can be hard, therapy can make it more bearable.
+It allows you to have the necessary conversations about your health condition, giving you more confidence and skills to improve your mental health.